efournier92/PhotoGram/README.md

 - [License](#license)

 ## Overview
 A small demo application to display a feed of photos.
 Photo content is fed from static data when you clone this repo, but can be fed dynamically via [Firebase](https://firebase.google.com/) with the steps outlined in the [Firebase Integration](#firebase-integration) section.
+The primary objective is to use this repo to practice working with four of [Firebase's](https://firebase.google.com/) core services: [Authentication](https://firebase.google.com/products/auth/), [Realtime Database](https://firebase.google.com/products/realtime-database/), [Storage](https://firebase.google.com/products/storage), and [Hosting](https://firebase.google.com/products/hosting/).
 This app was built to accompany a presentation on [Firebase](https://firebase.google.com/), to demonstrate how simple integrating with this platform can be.
-The primary goal is to practice using four of [Firebase's](https://firebase.google.com/) core

 ## Stack
 - [Firebase Authentication](https://firebase.google.com/products/auth/)